alibaba-damo-academy/damo-radar/docs/INFERENCE.md

 python calc_metrics_merlin_testset.py
 ```

-The script reports the AUC for each finding, as well as the average AUC across all findings:
+The script reports the performance of the RADAR model evaluated directly on the external MERLIN test set.

 ```bash
 abdominal_aortic_aneurysm 0.9903